cjdelisle/cjdns/doc/Whitepaper.md

 value must be the same as the prefix which will be seen in the Director in the label but since it is opaque, no specific byte order is defined.

-The Encoding Scheme Definition is represented on the wire as a concatination of Encoding Forms.
+The Encoding Scheme Definition is represented on the wire as a concatenation of Encoding Forms.
 Each form is represented in *reverse* the order given above with **prefix** furthest to the left, followed by **bitCount** then **prefixLen** furthest to the right.
-It is sent over the wire in *little endian* byte order allowing the buffer to be read and written forward while the data is unpacketd from least signifiant bit to most significant bit.
+It is sent over the wire in *little endian* byte order allowing the buffer to be read and written forward while the data is unpacked from least significant bit to most significant bit.

 #### Conversion between Encoding Forms

-Just telling other nodes how numbers are encoded is not enough to allow inferrence of paths.
-As routers chain together the Route Labels for paths between different nodes, they need to *alter* the Encoding Form for Directors in the Route Labels to avoid crafting a Route Label for which the reverse path is not expressable.
+Just telling other nodes how numbers are encoded is not enough to allow inference of paths.
+As routers chain together the Route Labels for paths between different nodes, they need to *alter* the Encoding Form for Directors in the Route Labels to avoid crafting a Route Label for which the reverse path is not expressible.

 The two types of alteration which need to be allowed are *extension* and *truncation*.
-Given a route between nodeX and nodeY, a node must be able to *extend* the first Director in that route by changing it from one of the forms advertized by nodeX to another.
+Given a route between nodeX and nodeY, a node must be able to *extend* the first Director in that route by changing it from one of the forms advertised by nodeX to another.
 This involves changing the Director Prefix and then extending the non-prefix section of the first Director by adding zero bits to the left side. *Truncation* is much the opposite, one would convert the Director from a wider form to a narrower by changing the Director Prefix and